Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Monte Carlo Risk Estimation

 \subsection{Importance Sampling of Profile Selections}

 Variance reduction techniques can lead to substantial increases in the efficiency of estimating a quantity of interest.
 Among these, \gls{is} is the most fundamental technique \cite{rubinstein2016sim_and_MC} and lends itself to application to the problem at hand.
 The core idea hereby is to sample the most spiky smart meter profiles within each bin with higher probability in order to increase the frequency of overload events.
-To target overload events more precisely and thus achieve more variance reduction, the probability of sampling spiky profiles can be increased for those customers only which are crucially involved in causing overloads (e.g. due to their high yearly consumption).

-Before being able to apply \gls{is} to the selection of profiles, the given problem needs to be parametrised appropriately.
-The parametrisation chosen is based on the idea to divide the smart meter profiles of each bin used in the demand model in two sets -- a set of very spiky profiles and a set of profiles with more average characteristics.
+Before being able to apply \gls{is} to the selection of profiles, the given problem needs to be parameterised appropriately.
+The parameterisation chosen is based on the idea to divide the smart meter profiles of each bin used in the demand model in two sets -- a set of very spiky profiles and a set of profiles with more average characteristics.

 The following approach was used to identify the most spiky profiles.
-Let $\bm{s}_b = \{ s_{b,t} \}$ be a smart meter profile from a given bin $b$ and $\Tilde{\bm{s}}_b = \{ \Tilde{s}_{b,t} \}$ the median profile of that bin, obtained by computing the median of all profiles in the bin per time step.
+Let $\bm{s}_b = \{ s_{b,t} \}$ be a smart meter profile from a given bin $b$ and $\Tilde{\bm{s}}_b = \{ \Tilde{s}_{b,t} \}$ the median profile of that bin, obtained by computing the median power consumption of all profiles in the bin per time step.
 For brevity, the bin indices $b$ are dropped below.
 The metrics $\Delta_+$ and $\Delta_-$ have been calculated for each profile in each bin by evaluating

 and

 Using the threshold parameter $q_{spiky}$, a profile $\bm{s}$ was assigned to the set of spiky profiles for positive overloads whenever $\Delta_+(\bm{s}) \geq Q_{\Delta_+}(p = q_{spiky})$, where $Q_{\Delta_+}(p)$ is the quantile function of the median deviation metric $\Delta_+$ which returns the estimated sample $p$-quantile.
 The two sets formed in this way for each bin $b$ are denoted by $\mathcal{S}_{b,spiky}$ and $\mathcal{S}_{b,smooth}$.
 Analogously, the decision rule for negative overloads was to assign a profile $\bm{s}$ to the spiky set whenever $\Delta_-(\bm{s}) \geq Q_{\Delta_-}(p = q_{spiky})$.